qmlnet/qmlnet/README.md

         var handler = qObject.AttachSignal("signalName", parameters => {
             // parameters is a list of arguements passed to the signal.
         });
-        handler.Dispose() // When you are done listening to signal.
+        handler.Dispose(); // When you are done listening to signal.

         // You can also listen to when a property changes (notify signal). handler = qObject.AttachNotifySignal("property", parameters => {
             // parameters is a list of arguements passed to the signal.
         });
-        handler.Dispose() // When you are done listening to signal.
+        handler.Dispose(); // When you are done listening to signal.
     }

     /// <summary>